-This life cycle assessment (LCA) considers the $\mathrm{CO}2$ equivalents of a product over its entire life cycle.
+Fig. 3: The total amount of carbon dioxide $(CO_2)$ and other greenhouse gas emissions such as methane or nitrogen oxide are taken into account. $CO_2$ equivalents $(CO_2e)$ are a unit of measurement used to standardise the climate impact of different greenhouse gases.
+The crediting of electricity from renewable energy sources includes both electricity from renewable in-house-generation plants and direct supply contracts as well as certified guarantees of origin.
+Offsetting measures are not taken into account.
+This life cycle assessment (LCA) considers the $CO_2$ equivalents of a product over its entire life cycle.
 In order to assess the climate impact, greenhouse gas emissions associated with the raw material supply chain, transport logistics and production, the use and recycling or disposal of the product are included.
 The Global Warming Potential (GWP) evaluation is currently the main focus in the automotive sector.

-Figure 3 shows the CO2 equivalents of the BMW 520i over its entire life cycle.
+Figure 3 shows the $CO_2$ equivalents of the BMW i5 eDrive40 over its life cycle and the impact of using 100 % renewable energy in the usage phase.

-The BMW 520i tested for this life cycle assessment is handed over to customers with 11.1t $\rm CO_2e$ .
+The BMW i5 eDrive40 tested for this life cycle assessment is handed over to customers with 17t $CO_2e$ .
 Inbound and outbound logistics account for 1t of this.
 Inbound logistics includes all transportation of goods from suppliers to the production sites and intra-plant transport.
 The outbound transport logistics from the factory to the global markets is determined on the basis of forecasted volume plans.

-The use phase for the BMW 520i is based on WLTP consumption and a total distance covered of 200,000 km. (approx. 125.000 mls)
+The use phase for the BMW i5 eDrive40 is based on WLTP consumption and a total distance covered of 200,000 km (approx. 125,000 mls).